enzymejs/enzyme/docs/api/ShallowWrapper/contains.md

 #### Returns

-`Boolean`: whether or not the current wrapper has a node anywhere in it's render tree that looks like the one passed in.
+`Boolean`: whether or not the current wrapper has a node anywhere in its render tree that looks like the one passed in.